TonyJRafter/boxing-gym/README.md

 # Features

-[Raw Boxing Gym](https://tonyjrafter.github.io/boxing-gym/)contains many features that the user would be familiar with, such as a navigation bar, footer with social links.
+[Raw Boxing Gym](https://tonyjrafter.github.io/boxing-gym/) contains many features that the user would be familiar with, such as a navigation bar, footer with social links.

 ## Existing Features